-Internally and externally, Western Rim’s rental homes are thoughtfully constructed with the highest quality materials to maximize sustainability.
-Roofs and attics utilize reflective, radiant TechShield® barriers that reduce heat transfer by up to 97 percent, and can lower indoor temperatures by over thirty degrees during hot season.
-High-density weather stripping and dual pane windows with a layer of argon gas and a solar heat gain coefficient of at least 0.22 maximize in-home climate control and protection from the elements.
-Hiles only installs air conditioners with a seasonal energy efficiency rating (SEER) of 16 or higher, and that can be managed by programmable thermostats.
-This allows residents to use up to 30 percent less energy, reducing their carbon footprint and utility expenses.
-By maintaining standards well above most residential properties, Hiles and Western Rim provide comfort in the most extreme weather, maintaining a respectful, mutually beneficial relationship with the environment which has lowered carbon emissions by 32,000 tons across over 10,000 properties.
+Marcus Hiles’ buildings are specifically planned inside and out to utilize the highest quality materials in order to be ecologically proactive and visually stunning.
+Roofs and attics feature reflective, radiant TechShield® barriers that reduce heat transfer by up to 97 percent, and can reduce indoor temperatures by over thirty degrees.
+High-density weather stripping and dual pane windows with a layer of argon gas and a solar heat gain coefficient of at least 0.22 further help with climate control in the units.
+Only air conditioners with a seasonal energy efficiency rating (SEER) of 16 or more are used, and inside, programmable thermostats allow tenants save up to 30 percent on utility bills and carbon footprint.
+By far exceeding industry standards, Hiles and Western Rim provide comfort no matter the season, ensure a respectful relationship with the environment, and have lowered carbon emissions by 32,000 tons across over 10,000 townhomes and units.